SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-25.md

 Terraform is an open-source tool developed by HashiCorp.
 Instead of going into AWS console and manually creating an EC2 instance or any other resources, we can create by writing terraform code.
 In olden days people used "CFengine" and rightnow people are using chef, puppet, ansible, terraform etc. Till now we configured our project manually, also using shellscript, ansible, but we prefer ansible as a configuration management if it is large project.
 Because ansible can connect to more number of servers easily from one single ansible server, we can also call controller machine.
 Why we din't prefer manual configuration ?
 Because manually logging in every servers is a timetaking process and also we get more human errors.

 ### Advantages of terraform
-- Version control
+- Version Control
-- Consistent infra
+- Consistent Infra
 - Automated Infra CRUD
 - Inventory Management
 - Cost Optimisation
-- Automatic dependency management
+- Automatic Dependency Management
 - Modular Infra
-- Hybrid cloud
+- Hybrid Cloud

-### Version control
+### Version Control
 Since it is code, we can maintain in Git to control version.
 We can completely maintain the history of infra and collaboration is easy.
 We can also rollback to the previous version incase of any production failure.

-### Consistent infrastructure
+### Consistent Infrastructure
 Often we face the problem of different configurations in different environments like DEV, QA, PROD, etc. Using terraform we can create similar infra in multiple environments with more reliability or Same code will work in all environments like dev,sit,uat,prod.
 Real time scenario like code is working in dev or uat or pre-prod but not working in prod, to solve this issue we use terraform.

 ### Automated Infrastructure - CRUD